cerebral/cerebral/docs/docs/docs/best_practices/testing.md

 ### RunSignal factory

-The `RunSignal` factory is similar to run signal except that it will return a runSignal function that can be called many times without reseting the controller in between.
+The `RunSignal` factory is similar to run signal except that it will return a runSignal function that can be called many times without resetting the controller in between.

 ```js
 const runSignal = Run(fixture. options)